kouks/awi/README.md

 > a different request method, the method needs to be specified using
 > an [interceptor](#interceptors).

-> Also note that if the request fails due to network issues or misonfiguration, the
+> Also note that if the request fails due to network issues or misconfiguration,
-> promise is still rejected.
+> the promise is still rejected.

 ```typescript
 import { Awi, Response } from 'awi'